hilo-software/ebike-battery-manager/README.md

 - These work as the python-kasa library that supports the script appears to be developed in linux.
 - The script is set to look for bash as the command shell.
 If the command shell is different, run explicitly under python by prefixing python3 to the script run line.
 #### Windows
-- The short answer is to run the script from a WSL linux shell.
+- The short answer is to run the script from a WSL linux shell where cron is available.
 - I have not tried this.
 Also, it appears WSL supports cron but does not start the service by default.
     - https://www.howtogeek.com/746532/how-to-launch-cron-automatically-in-wsl-on-windows-10-and-11/
 - Whether or not cron runs while windows sleeps is also a matter for the interested reader to determine.